Quick links:

 zoom in on a part of the plant we need more detail on then it is for us to look

-the sun to your back when taking the pictures.
+at a blurry close up of the plant. - Try to keep the sun to your back when taking the pictures.
 If the sun is behind the plant

 it can sometimes wash out the colour of the plant or make it blurry and harder

-to pull the plant and take the pictures indoors with the plant laid out on a
+to see fine details. - If you want to pull the plant and take the pictures indoors with the plant laid out on a

 plant to avoid wilting.